michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 Which template files are necessary?
-`createVMTemplate.json` as the template file (it must be .json because ARM template!), `parameters.json` as the parameters file(it also must be .json!), `azureauth.properties` as the autorization file
+`createVMTemplate.json` as the template file (it must be .json because ARM template!), `parameters.json` as the parameters file(it also must be .json!), `azureauth.properties` as the authorization file

 15. Standard tier plan and above supports Kafka messages in Event Hub.
 The Basic tier does not.

 16. `set AZCOPY_CONCURENCY_VALUE` on windows = `export AZCOPY_CONCURENCY_VALUE` on linux and MacOs.
 This environment variable can increase the throughput when transferring small files and specifies the number of concurrent requests that can occur.

-17. Blob permission allow an anonymous user to read all the blobs in the container but not enumerate them.
+17. <b>Blob permission</b> allow an anonymous user to read all the blobs in the container but not enumerate them.

 18. <b>Timespan can be used only if the function app is running on a dedicated app service plan</b>, not available for consumption and premium plan.